HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 ### Template

-One of the [least recognized, but most powerful features](https://css-tricks.com/crafting-reusable-html-templates/) of the Web Components specification is the &lt;template> element.
+One of the [least recognized, but most powerful features](https://css-tricks.com/crafting-reusable-html-templates/) of the Web Components specification is the `<template>` element.
 Despite the fact that the [`template` element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) is well supported on modern browsers since 2013, only 0.5% of the pages were using it in 2021.
 In terms of popularity, it didn't even make it into the top 50 elements.
 We thought this speaks volumes about the adoption curve of the modern HTML specification for web developers.

 In case you don't really know what template does, here is a refresher from the specification: "the template element is used to declare fragments of HTML that can be cloned and inserted in the document by script".
 If you're a web developer and think that sounds familiar, you're right.
-Most of the popular frameworks today have a similar non-native mechanism to do the same: Angular has [&lt;ng-content>](https://angular.io/guide/content-projection), React has [portals](https://reactjs.org/docs/portals.html) and Vue has [&lt;slot>](https://v3.vuejs.org/guide/component-slots.html#slots).
+Most of the popular frameworks today have a similar non-native mechanism to do the same: Angular has [`<ng-content>`](https://angular.io/guide/content-projection), React has [portals](https://reactjs.org/docs/portals.html) and Vue has [`<slot>`](https://v3.vuejs.org/guide/component-slots.html#slots).
 We would have thought those frameworks would use the native template element or Web Components instead of re-creating the functionality within the frameworks.

 ### Style